sorrymint/AWSNewsFeed/README.md

 ## Connecting Front End

 To get a copy the front end website code on your own machine please clone down this repo.
+Make sure you are in the write folder when using the terminal (i.e. user/documents/cloud/).
+Open your terminal and clone down the repo with the following command.

 ```bash
 git clone https://github.com/sorrymint/AWSNewsFeed.git